 Our other loans primarily consist of loans to our tenants for acquisitions and working capital purposes.
 In 2008 and as part of the leasing of our Redding Hospital, we agreed to provide Prime a working capital loan up to \$20 million.
-At December 31, 2008, we had funded \$15 million of this working capital loan.
+At December 31, 2009, we had funded \$20 million of this working capital loan.
 This loan bears interest of 9.25%, and escalates each year by 2.0% starting in 2010.
 In conjunction with our purchase of six healthcare facilities in July and August 2004, we also made loans aggregating \$41.4 million to Vibra.
-As of December 31, 2008, Vibra has reduced the balance of the loans to approximately \$21.0 million.
+As of December 31, 2009, Vibra has reduced the balance of the loans to \$20.4 million.

-We have determined that Vibra, Monroe Hospital, and the operator of our Redding hospital are variable interest entities in accordance with the provisions of FIN 46-R. We have outstanding loans and other receivables due from these entities (as discussed previously in this Note 3) which represent our maximum exposure to loss with them.
+We have determined that Vibra, Monroe Hospital, and the operator of our Redding hospital are variable interest entities that have outstanding loans and other receivables due to us of approximately 3%, 3%, and 2% of our total assets, respectively.
+The outstanding loans and other receivables due from these entities represent our maximum exposure to loss.
 Through both qualitative and quantitative analysis, we have determined that we are not the primary beneficiary of these entities as parties other than us absorb the majority of the expected losses from these entities.
 Therefore, we have not consolidated these entities in our financial statements.